ROCm/hipBLAS/docs/how-to/contributing-to-hipblas.rst

 Coding guidelines:
 ==================

-*  Do not use unnamed namespaces inside of header files.
+*  Don't use unnamed namespaces inside of header files.
 *  Use either ``template`` or ``inline`` (or both) for functions defined outside of classes in header files.
 *  Do not declare namespace-scope (not ``class``-scope) functions ``static`` inside of header files
    unless: